 You can select a single row in the Data Window by clicking on it, or select a group of adjacent rows by dragging the mouse over them.
 You can add more rows to the selection by keeping the <Control> button pressed while you do it.
-Once you have a set of rows selected you can use the Subset From Selected Rows ( create a new subset based on the set of highlighted rows or their complement.
+Once you have a set of rows selected you can use the Subset From Selected Rows () or Subset From Unselected Rows () buttons to create a new subset based on the set of highlighted rows or their complement.